Exception Handling in Dart

 finally {

-// code that should always execute; whether exception or not.
+// code that should always execute whether an exception or not.

 }